 We all have been there; we have just completed perfectly filling a bicycle tire, and when attempting to remove the nozzle, we hear air coming out.

-It is usual to lose a little amount of air while withdrawing the pump nozzle from the tire valve.
+It is normal to lose a small amount of air while withdrawing the pump nozzle from the tire valve.

 If it does not need you to re-inflate your tires; it is alright.